Jww1063250817/CDUN/README.md

-# CDUN
+# Cross-modality Segmentation of Ultrasound Image with Generative Adversarial Network and Dual Normalization Network
-Cross-modality Segmentation of Ultrasound Image with Generative Adversarial Network and Dual Normalization Network
+The code will be released